stitchdata/docs/_changelog-files/2024/2024-05-13-mambu-v4-fix-date-windowing-pagination-use.md

 Data discrepancies were reported in certain streams after the extraction gets interrupted due to extraction timeout and memory issue.
 The bookmark strategy has been revised for multi-threaded generators to address data discrepancies.
 We segregated the `LoanAccounts` sub-stream bookmarking to rectify data inconsistencies.
-- Miscellaneous Issues:
-Additional discrepancies were reported, including date time zone mismatches and a failure to sync custom fields.
-These issues have been fixed.